 If nonsurgical treatments do not work effectively, there are surgeries available.
 As with any surgery, there are certain risks and potential complications, including infection or problems with anesthesia.

-We want to be your trusted Orthopaedic Specialists in New Orleans.
+We want to be your trusted Orthopaedic Specialists of New Orleans.
 If you are experiencing the symptoms of Shoulder Arthritis, please call our office at 504-897-7877 and a member of our caring staff will be happy to help you.

 Thank you for trusting us with your care!